 Most of the time, people are lying when they make excuses and say they can’t afford education because they don’t have time or money.
 What they’re really saying is, “I don’t I believe I need it badly enough.”
 Now for some people, they actually might not be able to afford it, but if their desire is strong enough, no price is too high.

 Success at the end of the day is simply a learnable skill that’s based on applied knowledge.
 And it’s not so much about getting rich financially.
 It’s more about who you have to be in character and mind to get rich.

 They Believe That Money Only Amplifies Who They Already Are

 Money and wealth magnify the person you already are.
 Money itself is neutral.
 It’s not good or bad.
 It can only amplify the person that is using it.
 If for example, you use money with bad intentions, chances are you will face the bad consequences that come with it.
 And if you use money with good intentions, then you will see the good consequences that come with it.
-It’s as simple as that, like a cause and effect relationship.
+It’s as simple as that, as a cause-and-effect relationship.

 Sara Blakely, female billionaire and founder of Spanx, says, “I feel like money makes you more of who you already were.
 I don’t subscribe at all to the belief that money is the root of all evil.
 I think money is a wonderful thing.
 It’s great to share.
 It’s fun to spend and it’s fun to make.
 I’ve always had a positive outlook on what money can do.”

 When female billionaires have new opportunities come across their desks, their decisions are not just based on facts but also on trusting their gut instinct.
 And deciding whether or not it aligns with their principles and core values.